 Child & Tween Therapy

 Most children and tweens will face problems in life that feel overwhelming and distressing.
+There are times when life stressors turn into anxiety, panic, depression and difficult behaviors.
 Therapy is a place for young people to feel heard and learn how to problem solve their way through common and sometimes uncommon life stressors.
 In therapy, children learn how to cope and communicate better.

 Typical problems include